-Dual Credit & Early Admission Program High School Graduates GED/Individual Approval Transfer Students Foreign Students (nonresident alien status) Must have: Open to HS juniors and seniors.
-Exceptions require approval by the Vice President of Instruction.
-Student accepted from accredited high schools, unaccredited high schools, and home schools Students over age 17 admitted by GED or individual approval if GED not earned Present an official (not faxed) transcript for each college attended and assessment scores (for those who are not exempt) Current unexpired visa.
-See page 21 for information regarding an F-1 student visa.
-Permission consent form (Hold on record until received) Official transcripts required prior to registration A hold will be placed on the student's record until an official high school transcript is received.
-For individual approval, assessment scores determine placement in courses.
+Transfer Students Foreign Students (nonresident alien status) Must have: Transient Students Present an official (not faxed) transcript for each college attended and assessment scores (for those who are not exempt) Current unexpired visa.
+See page 23 for information regarding an F-1 student visa.
+Students currently attending another college or university and are taking courses with Victoria College to be transferred back to a home college or university.
 Official high school transcript or GED certificate also required for students who have earned less than 12 hours credit.
 Official transcripts (translated) and test scores (if applicable).
-Must submit a transcript prior to registration Affer high school graduation, must submit a second transcript showing the date of graduation All documents submitted prior to registration.
+Submit application via ApplyTexas.org All documents submitted prior to registration.
 3. Official TOEFL score report of at least 500 for paper version, 173 for computer version, 61 for internet version.
-IELTS score of 5 is also acceptable Must pass section(s) of the assessment test Assessment testing required unless exempt or assessment waived Credit will be accepted only from regionally accredited colleges and universities.
-Completed application for admissions Students limited to enrolling in two courses per semester.
-Exceptions require approval by the Vice President of Instruction or designee Technical school and military credit granted if the courses are applicable to students major and approved by the Division Dean.
-5. Financial support documents (required only for students on F-1 visa) All early admission students must adhere to all VC admissions policies and procedures.
-6. Copy of I-20 issued by all U.S. schools attended. (required only for students on F-1 visa who attended another U.S. school) 7.
+IELTS score of 5 is also acceptable Submit Transient Student Approval Form.
+Credit will be accepted only from regionally accredited colleges and universities.
+Completed application for admissions 5.
+Technical school and military credit granted if the courses are applicable to students major and approved by the Division Dean.
+5. Financial support documents (required only for students on F-1 visa) Copy of I-20 issued by all U.S. schools attended. (required only for students on F-1 visa who attended another U.S. school) 7.
 I-20 Application form